Property Management Tips and Tricks

 - Advanced: Our flexible API allows for seamless integration with property management software systems.

-- Weatherproof: Our outdoor solutions are designed to withstand exposure from rain, wind, humidity and extreme temperatures from -13°F to 122°F.
+- Weatherproof: Our outdoor locker solutions are designed to withstand exposure to rain, wind, humidity, and extreme temperatures.

 - Long-lasting: Our solutions are designed to last for over a decade – even in extreme temperatures.

-- Accessible: Multi-sized lockers and package room solutions allow for 100% deliverability, and our fully ADA-compliant solutions support any user.
+- Accessible: Multi-sized lockers allow for 100% deliverability, and our fully ADA-compliant solutions support any user.

 - Mobile-Friendly: Residents can receive delivery alerts, manage packages, and retrieve deliveries with their smartphones.

-- Customizable: Parcel Pending offers custom locker configurations, color options, or wraps to match property aesthetics or branding.
+- Customisable: Parcel Pending offers custom locker configurations, colour options, or wraps to match property aesthetics or branding.

 #2 Managing Potential Tenant Screening

 A large part of any property owner or property manager’s job is meeting with and screening a prospective tenant to fill a vacancy at their rental property.
-Although it would make the job significantly easier to just accept a rental application from anyone who shows up and wants to sign a lease agreement, a property owner or property management company’s job is to bring in the right tenant – one who will pay rent promptly and be good neighbors to existing residents.
+Although it would make the job significantly easier to just accept a rental application from anyone who shows up and wants to sign a lease agreement, a property owner or apartment property management company’s job is to bring in the good tenants – ones who will pay rent promptly and be good neighbors to existing residents.